httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 Note that the last member in this example is an empty Inner List.

-A header field whose value is defined as a list of Inner Lists with Parameters at both levels could look like:
+A header field whose value is defined as a List of Inner Lists with Parameters at both levels could look like:

 ~~~ example
 Example-ListListParam: ("foo"; a=1;b=2);lvl=5, ("bar" "baz");lvl=1